BaiSakinaAbad/kruskal-simulation/README.markdown

 ![UI Sreenshot](src/resources/ui_preview.png)

 *Caption*: The GUI shows the graph on the left, the MST table on the right, and control buttons (Start, Pause, New Graph) at the bottom.

-### How to Add a UI Preview
-1. Take a screenshot of the running application.
-2. Save the screenshot as `ui-preview.png` in a `docs/` folder in the repository.
-3. Update the image path in the Markdown above to point to the correct location (`docs/ui-preview.png`).

 ## How to Run the Project
 1. **Clone the Repository**: